Home

 Our experts can help you with any questions related to employee pay and assist you with any HR, health and safety or employment advice you may need.

-company, Peninsula serves over 6,500 small businesses across Canada.
+As a trusted HR and health & safety consulting company, Peninsula serves over 6,500 small businesses across Canada.
 Peninsula’s clients receive ongoing updates of their workplace documentation and policies as legislation changes.
-They also benefit from
+They also benefit from 24/7 employer HR advice and are supported by legal assistance.

 To learn more about how our services can benefit your business, call an expert today at 1 (833) 247-3652